ueberdosis/tiptap/docs/collaboration/awareness.md

 ### Next Steps

-With basic Awareness in place, consider enhancing your setup with the [Collaborative Cursor](https://tiptap.dev/docs/editor/api/extensions/collaboration-cursor) extension.
+With basic Awareness in place, consider enhancing your setup with the [Collaboration Cursor](https://tiptap.dev/docs/editor/api/extensions/collaboration-cursor) extension.
 This extension adds cursor positions, text selections, and personalized details (such as names and colors) of all participating users to your editor.